dimss1979/asft/README.md

 When there are no files to be trasferred, the node is moved to idle state.
 The node leaves idle state and proceeds to upload when idle time is over or there is a file available for download.
-Note that the gateway cannot detect if the node has a new file for upload while it's idle.

 ### pause_error

 (gateway only) Stay in error state for specified amount of seconds.

-The node is moved to error state upon any error.

 ### node